 Wehrum said in the hearing that he is already working closely with the EPA’s ethics officers regarding his work in the private sector.
 “I commit that I will strictly follow the regulations that will apply to this transition,” he said.

-Sen. Jeff Merkley (D-Ore.) joined Casper in his opposition to Wehrum, saying he would block the lawyer’s nomination when Wehrum didn’t give a “yes” or “no” answer to Merkley’s question about whether human activity caused climate change.
+Sen. Jeff Merkley (D-Ore.) joined Carper in his opposition to Wehrum, saying he would block the lawyer’s nomination when Wehrum didn’t give a “yes” or “no” answer to Merkley’s question about whether human activity caused climate change.

 While Wehrum worked for the EPA for six years, as acting assistant administrator or chief counselor to the Office of Air and Radiation, public health and environmental groups successfully challenged several attempts to roll back standards in the Clean Air Act, but the legal battles ultimately led to delays in enforcement.